Table of Contents

 At first, under Emperor Kangxi, he worked in collaboration with other artists.

 During his stay in China, Castiglione assumed the name of Láng Shíning (郎世寧, Peace of the World).

 Kangxi died in 1722 and his successor Yongzheng allowed the Milanese artist to stay at court as a painter.

 Although Castiglione was favored by Yongzheng who commissioned a number of works by him, Yongzheng’s reign was a difficult period for Jesuits as Christianity was suppressed and those missionaries not working for the emperor were expelled.

 The third emperor under which Castiglione worked was Qianlong, a man of open views and a great lover of art and culture.
 Castiglione spent 51 years as a court painter painting various subjects.

-Castiglione adapted his Western painting style to Chinese themes and taste.
-Castiglione’s style was a unique blend of European and Chinese compositional sensibility, technique and themes.
+Castiglione adapted his Western painting style to Chinese themes and tastes.
+Castiglione’s style was a unique blend of European and Chinese compositional sensibility, technique, and themes.

 Particularly important are portraits of the Emperor and his concubines, and the imperial horses series.

 His fame and greatness as an artist made Qianlong entrust to Castiglione the design and completion of the fountains and decorations of the western-style pavilions inside the gardens of the Old Summer Palace.